 (source: Biro Oktroi Roosseno & many)

 On June 4, 2024, AIPPI Indonesia Group held an international webinar entitled “Trademark Protection Procedures in Japan and Indonesia.”
-The webinar attracted a diverse audience, including Intellectual Property Consultants, Law Firm Staff, Small and Medium Business entrepreneurs, Researchers from Government Research Institutions and Private Research Institutions, and general public observers of IP, especially Trademarks.
+This prestigious virtual event attracted a highly diverse audience.
+The attendees included Intellectual Property Consultants, Law Firm Staff, Small and Medium Business entrepreneurs, and researchers from government or private institutions, alongside general public observers.

-Mrs. Migni Myriasandra, Managing Director of Biro Oktroi Roosseno, as the Chairwoman of the Webinar committee, stated in her opening speech, “This webinar aims to explain the important aspects of trademark registration and protection, particularly focusing on the procedures and challenges faced in both Japan and Indonesia.”
+Mrs. Migni Myriasandra, Managing Director of Biro Oktroi Roosseno, served as the Chairwoman of the Webinar committee.
+In her opening speech, she stated, “This webinar aims to explain the important aspects of trademark registration and protection, particularly focusing on the procedures and challenges faced in both Japan and Indonesia.”

-Mr. Harry Wirawan, an Indonesian Intellectual Property from Biro Oktroi Roosseno, was the first speaker in the webinar.
-In the second session, Mr. Koji MURAI, a Japanese Patent and Trademark Attorney, also presented an interesting topic.
+Mr. Harry Wirawan, an Indonesian Intellectual Property expert from Biro Oktroi Roosseno, was the first speaker in the webinar.
+Subsequently, the event moved into the second session.
+In this segment, Mr. Koji MURAI, a prominent Japanese Patent and Trademark Attorney, presented another interesting topic to the audience.

-The discussions were centered around the trademark examination stage, addressing scenarios where trademark applications face refusal from the Directorate of Trademarks and Geographical Indications in Indonesia or at the Japan Patent Office.
-The speakers also provided insights on handling objections from third parties regarding trademark applications.
+Furthermore, the discussions were closely centered around the critical trademark examination stage.
+The speakers specifically addressed scenarios where applications face refusal from the Directorate of Trademarks and Geographical Indications in Indonesia or the Japan Patent Office.
+Additionally, they provided practical insights on handling unexpected objections from third parties.

-Mr. Wirawan elaborated on the trademark registration procedures in Indonesia, emphasizing the nuances of the process and related office actions.
-He also explained the preparation and drafting process of trademark responses/oppositions.
+Mr. Wirawan elaborated on the official trademark registration procedures in Indonesia.
+He emphasized the distinct nuances of the process and related office actions.
+Moreover, he thoroughly explained the essential preparation and drafting process required for trademark responses or oppositions.

-In the second session, the webinar explained about the Japanese trademark system.
-Practical strategies for overcoming refusal grounds at the Japanese Patent Office were also highlighted, providing attendees valuable tips.
+In the second session, the webinar explained the intricate details of the Japanese trademark system.
+Practical strategies for overcoming refusal grounds at the Japanese Patent Office were also highlighted.
+Consequently, these strategic insights provided attendees with highly valuable tips for their international applications.

-This webinar is an essential platform for knowledge exchange and capacity building in trademark regulation between Indonesia and Japan.
-The event aims to empower SMEs and other attendees to navigate trademark challenges effectively, fostering a more robust IP ecosystem by equipping them with practical insights and strategies.
+Overall, this webinar serves as an essential platform for knowledge exchange and capacity building regarding trademark protection Indonesia Japan.
+The event successfully aims to empower SMEs and other attendees to navigate trademark challenges effectively.
+By doing so, it fosters a more robust IP ecosystem by equipping them with practical insights.

-This webinar reinforces the importance of trademark protection and is concerned with boosting economic growth and encouraging innovation in both countries.
+Therefore, this international webinar reinforces the critical importance of secure intellectual property rights.
+It is deeply concerned with boosting economic growth and encouraging continuous innovation in both countries.

-For SMEs, having a registered trademark shields them from infringement and enhances credibility and consumer trust by signifying the authenticity and origin of their products or services.
-Moreover, trademark ownership facilitates market expansion, boosts competitiveness, and ensures legal safeguards under the law.
+In conclusion, having a registered trademark shields SMEs from infringement while significantly enhancing credibility and consumer trust.
+This legal protection is vital because it signifies the authenticity of their products.
+Moreover, trademark ownership facilitates seamless market expansion, boosts competitiveness, and ensures long-term legal safeguards under the law.

 (source: Biro Oktroi Roosseno)